"Non-profit organizations" - what is behind the abbreviation NGO? - NIKIN EU

 BOS

-Since the 1990s, BOS Switzerland has been working hard to protect the last orangutans on Borneo - and to preserve the tropical forests in which they live.
-In addition to rescuing and rehabilitating the animals, one of the main focuses of its activities is working in the community - because only when people understand why the animals' habitat is also important for them can species protection and nature conservation be implemented in the long term.
+BOS Switzerland has been campaigning since the 1990s for the protection of the last orangutans on Borneo - and the conservation of the tropical forests in which they live.
+In addition to rescuing and rehabilitating the animals, one focus of its activities is community work - because species protection and nature conservation can only be implemented in the long term if people understand why the animals' habitat is also important to them.

 BOS